tanya1505/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience
-LGMVIP-DataScience this repository contains all the tasks that havebeen completed in the month of march 2022 as a data science intern
+LGMVIP-DataScience this repository contains all the tasks that have been completed in the month of March 2022 as a data science intern.